There are many things to consider when choosing a retirement haven.

-Overall, Charleston, South Carolina, came in first as the best retirement city, and big metro areas such as Minneapolis, Denver, Miami and Atlanta also made the list.
+Overall, Tampa, Florida, came in first as the best retirement city, and big metro areas such as Minneapolis, Denver, Miami and Atlanta also made the list.

 But when you shake things up and rank the cities only by affordability, you get different results.
 Smaller places where the cost of living is lower dominate the list.
 That might not be right for you, or it may sound like a golden-years dream come true.